openbox-bio/openbox-bio.github.io/RuleSet_DSL_Full.md

 <br>

 Here is a simple set of rules that only specify value types for each column.
-Note that lines starting with `//` are considered comments in RuleSet.
+<br>Note that lines starting with `//` are considered comments in RuleSet.
 Comments may be entered anywhere in the rules file.
 ```dsl
 //Rules to validate squash_playsers.csv
 //These rules specify value type for each column.